knative/docs/serving/samples/helloworld-csharp/README.md

 ## Steps to recreate the sample code

 While you can clone all of the code from this directory, hello world apps are generally more useful if you build them step-by-step.
-The following structions recreate the source files in this folder.
+The following instructions recreate the source files from this folder.

 1. From the console, create a new empty web project using the dotnet command: